wp-plugins/ranker-list-widget/readme.txt

 == Upgrade Notice ==

+= 2.1.0 =
+The Slideshow widget update!
+This release updates the plugin to enable our new Slideshow widget product.
+Widgets will now also properly display on mobile platforms.
+Recommended for all users!

 = 2.0.1 =
 Bug fix for list names that have double quotes.
 Additional double quotes were causing some short codes to display incorrectly.
 Low priority patch, but recommended.